-The opportunity to be creative at work every day – and at the same time maintain a good balance in life – makes working at SEB a pleasure for Zainab Imam Din.
+The opportunity to inspire and be creative at work every day – while also growing her career, makes working at SEB a pleasure for Zainab Imam Din.

 New leader role